-- Water risk assessments and legionella flushing will be undertaken on a regular basis.
-The Site Manager/Caretaker is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - This risk assessment will be reviewed in accordance with HSE guidance (advised by Site Manager) and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following e.g. temperature checks, heating of water, disinfection of showers, etc.
+- Water Risk Assessments and Legionella Flushing will be undertaken on a regular basis.
+The Site Manager/Caretaker is responsible for ensuring that the identified operational controls are conducted and recorded in the academies' water log book - This Risk Assessment will be reviewed in accordance with HSE guidance (advised by Site Manager) and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following e.g. temperature checks, heating of water, disinfection of showers, etc.